sklppr/memstore/README.md

 store = MemStore.new(key: method(:special_hash))
 ```

-Note that this is also a way to circumvent the access method for attributes.
-For example, you might want to use one method `get` to access all attributes but a different method `id` should be used for indexing:
+This is also a way to use a different access method for keys than for other attributes.
+For example, you might want to use a method `get` to access attributes but a different method `id` should be used to obtain keys:

 ```ruby
 # this way, item.get(:id) would be used: